 Novus Clinic Coronavirus Informational Update

-Those patients needing care will be screened prior to entering the building for symptoms and temperature.
+Please wear a mask or wrap around scarf to your appointment.
+All who enter the facility will be screened prior to entering the building for symptoms and temperature and required to use hand sanitizer.
 Only one family member per patient will be permitted and will be strongly encouraged to wait in the car.

 We appreciate your understanding during this time.
 We will always do our best to assist you.
 If you have any questions or concerns, please let us know.